hyperledger/besu-docs/docs/public-networks/how-to/deploy-aws-node-runners.md

 This single node setup is for small-scale development environments.
 It deploys a single EC2 instance with both consensus and execution clients.
-The RPC port is exposed only to internal IP range of the VPC, while P2P ports allow external access to keep the clients synced.
+The RPC port is exposed only to the internal IP range of the VPC, while P2P ports allow external access to keep the clients synced.

 ### Highly available setup